astsakai/js_astro/README.md

 This library intent to:

-* calculation of major planetary position(geocentric, apparent longitude) for 0-4000 A.D.
+* calculation of major planetary position(geocentric, apparent longitude) for 0-4000 A.D. within 1 arcminute.
 * calculation of house cusp longitudes

 ## Requirement
-Newest Browser, but all comment is written in Japanese(Shift-JIS).
+Newest Browser, but all comments are written in Japanese(Shift-JIS).

 ## License
 Files in this repository are released under MIT license.